Formulaically Anticipated Quandaries…

 I want to start a fan page/Tumblr/Facebook group/listserv/etc. Can I?

 Absolutely!
 We only ask the following:

 - Please make sure it’s clear in the name, description, and appearance of the group/page that it’s not an Official JoCo Cruise group/page, and that its members and moderators do not speak or imply that they speak on behalf of The JoCo Cruise.

 - Please, where applicable, list the Official communications channels for anyone who may have questions for The Home Office.

-I’ve had unexpected financial issues (lost job, unexpected expenses, etc.); can you extend payment deadlines and/or waive my cancellation fee?
+I’ve had unexpected financial issues (lost job, health issues, unexpected expenses, etc.); can you extend payment deadlines and/or waive my cancellation fee?

 We understand that unexpected circumstances may arise, and are sympathetic to everyone’s situation.